pcaressa/awful/README.md

     - if no value can be associated to the variable, an error is raised.
 - *e1* is popped from *e*, restoring it as it was before the evaluation took place.

+Notice that `(f e1, ..., en)` always require `f` to result in a function: for example

+    (ADD 1, 2)

+is wrong, since it matches `f=ADD`, `e1=1` and `e2=2`: but `f` should be a complete expression, while `ADD` is not complete if not followed by two expressions in turn.
+But also writing

+    (ADD 1 2)

+will result in an error, since the interpreter evaluates `ADD 1 2` getting 3 and tries to interpret is as a function, which is not.

+The moral is: use parentheses only to evaluate functions, not to improve readibility of code.
+Awful code is awful.

 ## Niceful: an NICE FUnctional Language

 Niceful provides a ML-like formalism to encode values and expressions.

+### Using the interpreter

+Currently two interpreters are available: a Python version, written in a non idiomatic Python aimed at portability, and a C version, that should be considered the reference implementation.

+#### Python version

+The Python prototype is simple to use: you'll need the Python environment set up, version 3; no packages other than the built-in ones are used.

+Just store the folder [python/](python/) somewhere in the PATH and launch

+    python3 niceful

+In the first place, you can launch this command from inside the folder [python/](python/) itself.

+#### C version

+The C interpreter ought to be compiled before being used: you'll need a C compiler such as `clang` or the one coming with `MS Visual Studio` etc. Some compilers, such as `clang`, explicitly need to load math libraries when compiling.

+The [c/] folder contains all source files needed to compile the interpreter: see the [c/README.md] for instructions.

+For example you could type, inside the [c/src/]:

+    clang -lm *.c -o niceful

+to create an executable for the Niceful language (of course, add all compiler options you like).
+The executable awful can now be launched to execute the interpreter:

+    ./niceful

+### Interacting with the interpreter

+After launching the interpreter, a prompt will appear:

+    NICEFUL - NICE FUnctional Language
+    (c) 2023 by Paolo Caressa <github.com/pcaressa/awful>

+    Type: 'bye' to leave, 'batch FILENAME' to process a file Lines starting with backslash or empty are skipped A line ending with backslash is joined to the following one

+    niceful 1:

+Now you can type an Awful expression and get the result computed: if the expression needs to span over multiple lines then add a final backslash to the line and the interpreter will ask for more, as in

+    niceful 1: 1 +\
+    niceful 2|     2 * 3
+    7
+    niceful 3:

+To leave the interpreter type `bye`, to evaluate a file whose lines contain single Awful expressions use `batch FILENAME`; text after a backslash will be ignored, so that one can insert comments in a batch file in this way.

+For example suppose the `sample.nfl` text file contains

+    \ Example of function application
+    let inc = fun x: x + 1 in inc(10)

+    19\
+    +\
+    21

+Then, we could write

+    niceful 1: batch sample.nfl
+    11
+    40
+    niceful 2:

+Inside a script one can use the `bye` and the `batch` directives, too.

 ### Niceful syntax